petrukhnov/reflection-toolbox/personal/cl-stress.md

  - [ ] Last month I was less stressed than 6 month ago.
  - [ ] Last month I was less stressed than 3 years ago.
- - [ ] Last week I did al least one action to reduce my stress.
+ - [ ] Last week I did at least one action to reduce my stress.
- - [ ] I have a list of actions that could temporary reduce my stress, and these actions are in categories of: 5 minutes, 30 minutes, 6 hours, 1 week.
+ - [ ] I have a list of actions that could temporarily reduce my stress, and these actions are in categories of: 5 minutes, 30 minutes, 6 hours, 1 week.
  - [ ] I don't have problems with sleep.
  - [ ] I do enough physical activity to not gain weight.
  - [ ] I think about problems less than 2 hours per day.